Frobenius-Perron theory for projective schemes: Introduction

 \begin{theorem}[Theorem \ref{xxthm4.5}] Let $A$ be a noetherian connected graded Artin-Schelter Gorenstein algebra of injective dimension $d\geq 2$ and AS index $\ell$ that is generated in degree 1.
 Suppose that ${\mathbb X}:=\Proj A$ has finite homological dimension and that the Hilbert series of $A$ is rational.
 Let ${\mathcal T}$ be the bounded derived category of $coh({\mathbb X})$ and ${\mathcal A}$ be the image of $A$ in $\Proj A$. \begin{enumerate} \item[(1)] $\fpcy({\mathcal T})=d-1$. \item[(2)] If $\ell>0$, then $\fpk({\mathcal T},{\mathcal A})=-\infty$ and $\fpk^{-1}({\mathcal T},{\mathcal A})=\GKdim A-1$. \item[(3)] If $\ell<0$, then $\fpk({\mathcal T},{\mathcal A})=\GKdim A-1$ and $\fpk^{-1}({\mathcal T},{\mathcal A})=-\infty$. \item[(4)] If $\ell=0$, then $\fpk({\mathcal T},{\mathcal A})= \fpk^{-1}({\mathcal T},{\mathcal A})=0$. \end{enumerate} \end{theorem}

 Similar results are proved for Piontkovski projective lines, see Section 4.

-Note that the definitions of fp Calabi Yau dimension and fp Kodaira dimension make sense for bounded derived category of left modules over a finite dimension algebra of finite global dimension.
+Note that the definitions of fp Calabi-Yau dimension and fp Kodaira dimension make sense for bounded derived category of left modules over a finite dimension algebra of finite global dimension.
 However, we don't have a complete result for that case.
 Some examples are given in Section 5.

 When we are working with finite dimensional algebras, it is well-known that the global dimension is not a derived invariant.
 By definition, fp Calabi-Yau dimension is a derived invariant.
 This suggests that the fp Calabi-Yau dimension is nicer than the global dimension in some aspects.
 So it is important to study this new invariant.
 To start we ask the following questions.